-- Cooperation between bidders to reduce their expected payments to the auctioneer by reducing competition among themselves is called collusion - Collusion is usually illegal; however, it is also very difficult for agents to pull off - If an agent can collude to "cheat" in the first place, what would prevent the agent from colluding again with a subset of colluders to cheat other colluders? - Which collusive protocols have the property that agents will gain by colluding while being unable to gain further by deviating from the protocol?
+Cooperation between bidders to reduce their expected payments to the auctioneer by reducing competition among themselves is called collusion.

+Collusion is usually illegal; however, interestingly enough, it is also very difficult for agents to pull off.

+An interesting question to ask about collusion, therefore, is which collusive protocols have the property that agents will gain by colluding while being unable to gain further by deviating from the protocol.

-Bidding Ring in Second-Price Auctions
+Bidding ring protocol in Second-price auctions

+First, consider a protocol for collusion in second-price (or Japanese/English) auctions.

+We assume that a set of two or more colluding agents is chosen exogenously; this set of agents is called a cartel or a bidding ring.

-- Consider second-price (or Japanese/English) auctions - Assumptions - All agents are risk neutral and have IPV valuations - There is a set of agents is called a cartel or a bidding ring - There is an agent who is not interested in the good being auctioned, but who serves to run the bidding ring - Does not behave strategically (could be a simple computer program) - aka the Ring Center - Observe that there may be agents who participate in the main auction and do not participate in the ring; there may even be multiple rings
+Assume that the agents are risk neutral and have IPV valuations.

+Assume there is an agent who is not interested in the good being auctioned, but who serves to run the bidding ring.
+This agent does not behave strategically, and hence could be a simple computer program.

+We will refer to this agent as the ring center.
+Observe that there may be agents who participate in the main auction and do not participate in the cartel; there may even be multiple cartels.

-Bidding Ring in 2nd-Price Auctions | Protocol
+The protocol follows.

-- Each agent in the ring submits a bid to the ring center. - The ring center - Identifies the maximum bid that it received, $\hat{v}1^r$ - Submits this bid in the main auction - Drops all the other bids and denotes the highest dropped bid as $\hat{v}2^r$ . - If the ring center's bid wins in the main auction (at the second-highest price in that auction, $\hat{v}2$ ), the ring center awards the good to the bidder who placed the maximum bid in the ring and requires that bidder to pay $max(\hat{v}2, \hat{v}2^r)$ - The ring center gives every agent who participated in the bidding ring a payment of k, regardless of the amount of that agent's bid and regardless of whether or not the ring's bid won the good in the main auction
+- 1. Each agent in the cartel submits a bid to the ring center. - 2.
+The ring center - a. identifies the maximum bid that it received, \hat{v}1^r ; - b. submits this bid in the main auction; and - c. drops the other bids.

+(Denote the highest dropped bid as \hat{v}2^r .)

+- 3. If the ring center's bid wins in the main auction (at the second-highest price in that auction, \hat{v}2), the ring center awards the good to the bidder who placed the maximum bid in the cartel and requires that bidder to pay $max(\hat{v}2, \hat{v}2^r)$. - 4.
+The ring center gives every agent who participated in the bidding ring a payment of k, regardless of the amount of that agent's bid and regardless of whether or not the cartel's bid won the good in the main auction.